AaltoSciComp/scicomp-docs/triton/acknowledgingtriton.rst

    *  If your publication is not already there, then see your department's ACRIS instructions, or the general help below.

-3. Link it to Science-IT: scroll down to relationships -> Equipment -> Search "**Science-IT**" and select it.
+3. Link it to Science-IT: scroll down to "Relations" -> "Facilities/Equipment" -> Search "**Science-IT**" and select it.
 4. Click **Save** at the bottom of the window.
-5. Repeat for all publications
+5. Repeat for all publications (and datasets, etc.)

 You are done!
 You can see if your publications appears on the list above.